HMCS Star: Cold War (1945–1989)

 In 1952, HMCS Star's importance as a naval training facility was bolstered by the establishment of the Great Lakes Training Centre (Fleet School Hamilton), making Hamilton the summer home to thousands of naval reservists from all over Canada.

 In 1953, HMCS Star gained another neighbour, HMCS Patriot, another stone frigate transplanted from Halifax, Nova Scotia.
 Established now in Hamilton, HMCS Patriot housed the Commanding Officer, Naval Divisions (COND), the forerunner to today's Royal Canadian Naval Reserve Command Headquarters.
 Previously based in Toronto during the Second World War under the title Commanding Officer, Reserve Divisions (CORD), COND now supervised 21 naval divisions across Canada and directed the summer operations of the Great Lakes fleet reserve training ships, HMCS Porte St. Louis, HMCS Porte St. Jean, and former air force supply vessel HMCS Scatari, permanently stationed at HMCS Star for use by the reservists.

 In 1953, a Naval Reserve Air Squadron (No. 1 Training Air Group) was established at HMCS York in Toronto sending HMCS Star one Hawker Hurricane and two Supermarine Seafire aircraft to be housed at RCAF Station Hamilton, now known as the John C. Munro Hamilton International Airport.
 Not given its own squadron, due to its close proximity to Toronto, the crew from HMCS Star maintained a support unit for ground crew and maintenance conducting joint training with HMCS York at RCAF Station Downsview in Toronto.

 With the unification of the Canadian Armed Forces in the mid-1960s, significant changes came to HMCS Star.
 In 1964, The Great Lakes Training Centre was disbanded, as was the naval air arm maintenance unit.
 In 1967, The Hamilton Service Battalion and The Hamilton Medical Company, later renamed 23 Service Battalion and 23 Medical Company, took over HMCS Patriot /COND building after the closure of their Burlington Street Armoury in September of that year.
 In 1969, the base now called Canadian Forces Reserve Barracks Hamilton was placed under control of CFB Toronto.

 Post Cold War (1990–present)

 On 27 September 1997, HMCS Star officially opened their new building, replacing all of the original World War II-era buildings that had housed the Division since its commissioning in 1941.

-In 2003, HMCS Haida, the destroyer known as “Canada's most fightingest ship” – now a National Historic Site run by Parks Canada – was moved to a site directly in front of HMCS Star, now serving as a lasting memorial to the veterans of Canada's Navy, and a testament to the ongoing connection between Hamilton and this heritage.
+In 2003, the destroyer HMCS Haida, was moved to a site directly in front of HMCS Star, serving as a lasting memorial to the veterans of Canada's Navy, and a testament to the ongoing connection between Hamilton and this heritage.

 Today, HMCS Star is the home to over 200 naval reservists and generates trained individuals and teams for Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.